Pea soup: Nordic countries

-Scandinavian pea soup is normally cooked with pork – although the meat may sometimes be served on the side – and a typical recipe would also include onions and herbs like thyme and marjoram.
+Nordic pea soup is normally cooked with pork – although the meat may sometimes be served on the side – and a typical recipe would also include onions and herbs like thyme and marjoram.

 In Finland the soup is made of green peas; in Sweden, Norway and Denmark yellow peas are used.

 Sweden and Finland

-In Sweden and Finland the soup is usually served with mustard on the side, and sometimes also with extra (dried) herbs (thyme or marjoram) to be mixed into the soup at the table.
-The soup is then normally followed by pancakes with jam (strawberry, raspberry, bilberry, cloudberry or similar) which are regarded more as part of the meal than as a dessert.
+In Sweden and Finland the soup is usually served with mustard and chopped onion (not in Sweden), and sometimes also with extra (dried) herbs (thyme or marjoram) to be mixed into the soup at the table.
+The soup is then normally followed by crêpes-like pancakes with jam (strawberry, raspberry, bilberry, cloudberry or similar) for dessert.
 In Sweden, the soup is sometimes accompanied by warm punsch as a special treat.

 Consumption of pea soup in Sweden and Finland dates back to at least the 13th century, and is traditionally served on Thursdays.
 This is said to originate in the pre-Reformation era, as preparation for fasting on Fridays.
 The tradition of Thursday pea soup is common in restaurants, schools, military messes and field kitchens, as well as in homes, and it forms an unpretentious but well-liked part of social life.
+The pancakes and the punsch are a later tradition.

 In Finland, Laskiainen, a winter festival associated with Shrove Tuesday, is generally celebrated by eating green pea soup and either pancakes or a seasonal pastry called laskiaispulla.
-The celebration often includes downhill sledging.
+The celebration often includes downhill sledding.

 The Swedish king Eric XIV (1533–1577) is said to have died after eating arsenic-poisoned pea soup.
+However, it is not proven that the arsenic was added to a pea soup.
+Pea soup is also known as one of the favorite dishes of Swedish author August Strindberg.
+He referred to pea soup as gudamat (food for the Gods).